junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 Sam hums, agreeing.

 Dean eyes him.
 "How do you feel?
 Controlling the Devil?
 That doesn't have any...
 I don't know, side effect?
 Fine prints?
-Back fire?"
+Backfire?"

 "No," Sam says, thinking for a second.
 "It feels amazing.
 I mean, I've never thought it's even possible.
-But that thing back there, telling him to shut up and he has to obey?
-Yeah, the best thing I've felt since ten years ago -- I wasn't afraid of him anymore."
+But that thing back there, telling him to shut up, and he has to obey?
+Yeah, the best thing I've felt in ten years -- I wasn't afraid of him anymore."

 "Okay, great."
 Dean exhales in relief.
 "But just to be safe, let's not use that too often, maybe?
-We still don't know how Crowley did it, just in case something bite our ass again.
+We still don't know how Crowley did it, just in case something bites our ass again.
 Oh, and... don't forget the book said he has to *willingly* give up his 'light' to save all the angels.
 We still have to figure that out.
 You can't really force a self-sacrifice."

 "Doesn't sound too difficult now, with what we have," Sam says easily.